iGaming14 min readMay 2026By · Banking Lead

 Is 3DS2 mandatory for iGaming operators?

-For EEA-issued cards, yes — PSD2's Strong Customer Authentication requirements mandate 3DS2 for card-not-present transactions.
-For non-EEA cards — UK post-Brexit, US, Asian — 3DS2 is not legally mandated but is strongly commercially advisable: it shifts chargeback liability to the issuing bank for authenticated transactions.
+For EEA-issued cards, yes — PSD2's Strong Customer Authentication requirements mandate 3DS2 (or equivalent SCA) for card-not-present transactions.
+Exemptions exist (low-value transactions below €30, trusted beneficiary exemptions, transaction risk analysis exemptions), but the baseline obligation is 3DS2.
+For non-EEA cards — UK cards post-Brexit, US cards, Asian cards — 3DS2 is not legally mandated but is strongly commercially advisable: it shifts chargeback liability to the issuing bank for authenticated transactions, which is the single most effective technical measure available for reducing your friendly fraud dispute rate.

 What is the difference between a chargeback and a refund?